After Minor Accident

 Step 3: Take photos of all the cars involved

-If you are in a safe location and physically able, use your phone to take as many photos as you can of all the cars involved.
+If you are in a safe location, use your phone to take several photos of all the cars involved.
 In particular, focus on the damaged areas of the cars.
 It is also helpful to take a clear picture of license plates of the other car(s).

-If there are pedestrians or other drivers nearby who happened to witness the accident, inquire if they would be willing to provide their name and contact information to you.
+If there are pedestrians or other drivers nearby who may have witnessed the accident, inquire if they would be willing to provide their name and contact information to you.

-A statement from independent witnesses can come in very handy in certain situations.
+A statement from independent witnesses can come in very handy in certain claim situations.

 Step 5: Obtain documents from police